foss-haas/vsc-fontsize-shortcuts/README.md

 ## Release Notes

+#### Unreleased

+* Adjust editor.lineheight with font size changes ([@fanckush](https://github.com/fanckush) via [#1](https://github.com/foss-haas/vsc-fontsize-shortcuts/pull/1))

 #### 1.4.0

-- Added `fontshortcuts.defaultTerminalFontSize` setting to configure the terminal font size on a reset.
+* Added `fontshortcuts.defaultTerminalFontSize` setting to configure the terminal font size on a reset.

-- Added key bindings for changing editor and terminal font size separately.
+* Added key bindings for changing editor and terminal font size separately.

-- Default key bindings now only apply to the editor or terminal depending on which one is active.
+* Default key bindings now only apply to the editor or terminal depending on which one is active.

 #### 1.3.0

-- Added `fontshortcuts.step` setting to configure the step for each font size increment/decrement.
+* Added `fontshortcuts.step` setting to configure the step for each font size increment/decrement.

 #### 1.2.0

-- The integrated terminal font size is now adjusted as well.
+* The integrated terminal font size is now adjusted as well.

 #### 1.1.0

-- Added `fontshortcuts.defaultFontSize` setting to configure the font size set on a reset.
+* Added `fontshortcuts.defaultFontSize` setting to configure the font size set on a reset.

 ### 1.0.0